-The Economist and KrisFlyer are offering up to 11,000 Miles for New Sign-ups which is a downgrade from the previous offers that were available as part of the subscription packages.
+The Economist and KrisFlyer are offering up to 10,000 Miles for New Sign-ups which is a big downgrade from the previous offers that were available as part of the subscription packages which offered up to 12,000.
+The offer appears to be only for PPS club members although the Economist site doesn’t reference that so they’ve not done a great job of matching the Terms and Conditions.
+You’ve got until the 30th September to sign up.

 The Economist and KrisFlyer Subscription Offer

-There are two offers available for Singapore, Australia, Malaysia and Hong Kong between now and the 31st December.
-This is the Singapore version of the offer:
+There are two offers available for Singapore, Australia, and Hong Kong between now and the 30th September.
+This is the Singapore version of the offers:

 The Economist is one of my favorite publications along with National Geographic and one that I regularly read whilst traveling, it’s a must for anyone with a general interest international news, politics, business, finance, science, or technology.
 You can find the subscription details here: